 Middleton has a rich history – it dates back 200 years, to when a fur trader set up shop on the west shore of Lake Mendota.
 Today Middleton is a vibrant community filled with stores, recreation areas and restaurants but it still retains a historic charm.
 It’s a fascinating place to explore on foot or by car.
 Here’s a quick guide to some of Middleton’s top historic sights.

 - Before you start your trip into the past, explore this interactive map of historic sites and the printable Visit Middleton Walking Tour Map.

 - Take a stroll past the Palmer House, 6707 Century Ave.
 This private home was built in 1858 and is one of the oldest continuously occupied houses in the Middleton area.

 - Enjoy a meal at 1847 at The Stamm House, 6625 Century Ave.
 This building, which dates to 1847, held Middleton’s first inn.

 - Another great dining spot: Club Tavern, 1915 Branch St. This structure was built between 1880 and 1960 as stables for the Stamm House.

 - Go shopping in the Opera House, 1827 Parmenter St. Once home to a hotel, saloon and second floor opera house, this building now houses several charming stores.

 - Get visitor information at the Middleton Visitors Center located in the historic depot.
-Built in 1895, this historic building serves as a visitor welcome center and home of the Middleton Tourism offices.
+Built in 1895, this historic building serves as a visitor center and home of the Middleton Tourism offices.
 There is also a curated collection of historic artifacts, provided by the Middleton Area Historical Society — which is housed in the Rowley House Museum.